 Above we discuss disruption, compression, and stretch of the signals of the vagus nerve and its branches to and from other nerves and the nerve center ganglia.
 Now, what about the vagus nerve and blood flow?

-If the vagus nerve is the most important nerve in the body, then surely the ascending pharyngeal artery, the vagus’s nerve primary blood supply, is one of the most important blood vessels in the body.
+If the vagus nerve is the most important nerve in the body, then surely the ascending pharyngeal artery, the vagus’s primary blood supply, is one of the most important blood vessels in the body.
 The ascending pharyngeal artery is a branch of the external carotid artery, the main collateral blood supply to the brain when the internal carotid artery is compressed.
-It is difficult to comprehend the enormity of function of the vagus nerve (at only 2 mm in diameter) and the ascending pharyngeal artery (only 1 mm in diameter) that supplies it that these two structures are responsible for.
+It is difficult to comprehend the enormity of the function of the vagus nerve (at only 2 mm in diameter) and the ascending pharyngeal artery (only 1 mm in diameter) that supplies these two structures are responsible for.